clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 Enable the mod_rewrite engine:
 ``sudo a2enmod rewrite``

-Lets initalize apache with the following command:
+Lets initialize apache with the following command:
  ``sudo service apache2 restart``

 Now we need to add ports 8088 and 8089 to apache's listening ports.